17th May 2021

-With inspectors already taking deep dives into subjects when judging curriculum quality, it’s natural to wonder how your own subject coverage and progression will fare under scrutiny when Ofsted visits your school.
+With inspectors gearing up to take deep dives into subjects when judging curriculum quality, it’s natural to wonder how your own subject sequencing and progression will fare under scrutiny when Ofsted visits your school.

 For this blog, we looked at schools’ inspection experiences and asked Ofsted’s Matthew Purves to review the content, to bring you the most accurate guidance.

 Deep dives are a methodology that Ofsted inspectors use to gain a deeper understanding of a school’s curriculum.
 Through close inspection of a number of subjects, the inspectorate say that they can make a better judgement about the overall quality of the education delivered by a school.
 Depending on whether Ofsted is carrying out an inspection over one or two days and the size of a school, inspectors will usually take a deep dive into between three and six subjects.

 Reading will always be included in a deep dive in primary inspection, but the remaining subjects are decided on an individual basis.
 Some subjects are chosen if they are a priority for development, or even a strength of the school.